gammu/gammu/docs/manual/gammu/index.rst

 .. option:: geteachsms -pbk

-    Similiary to :option:`gammu getallsms`.
+    Similarly to :option:`gammu getallsms`.
 Difference is, that links all concatenated sms

 .. option:: getsms folder start [stop]